 The result below follows directly from \ref{ccor}.
 So we skip its proof. \begin{cor}A given morphism $f$ in $\C$ is an $n$-$\Ext$-phantom morphism if and only if $\Ext^{n+1}f=0$. \end{cor}

 \begin{rem}It should be noted that our notion of $n$-$\Ext$-phantom morphisms, is indeed $(n+1)$-$\Ext$-phantom morphisms in the sense of Mao \cite{mao}.
-However, due to the harmony with $n$-Frobenius category, we call them $n$-$\Ext$-phantom morphisms.
-We also emphasize that a 1-$\Ext$-phantom morphism is exactly a $\p$-phantom morphism in the sense of Fu et. al. \cite{fght}. \end{rem}
+However, due to the harmony with the $n$-Frobenius category, we call them $n$-$\Ext$-phantom morphisms.
+It should be also emphasized that a 1-$\Ext$-phantom morphism is exactly a $\p$-phantom morphism in the sense of Fu et. al. \cite{fght}. \end{rem}

 \begin{s} The concept of phantom morphisms has its roots in topology in the study of maps between CW-complexes \cite{mc}.
-A map $f : X \rt Y$ between CW-complexes is said to be a phantom map, if its restriction to each skeleton $X_n$ is null homotopic.
+A map $f: X \rt Y$ between CW-complexes is said to be a phantom map, if its restriction to each skeleton $X_n$ is null homotopic.
 Later, this notion has been used in various settings of mathematics.
 In the context of triangulated categories, phantom morphisms were first studied by Neeman \cite{ne}.
-The notion of phantom morphisms also was developed in the stable category of a finite group ring in a series of works of Benson and Gnacadja \cite{gn, be2, be1, be}.
+The notion of phantom morphisms also was developed in the stable category of a finite group ring in a series of works by Benson and Gnacadja \cite{gn, be2, be1, be}.
 The definition of a phantom morphism was generalized to the category of $R$-modules over an associative ring $R$ by Herzog \cite{he}.
-Precisely, a morphism $f:M\rt N$ of left $R$-modules is called a phantom morphism, if the natural transformation $\Tor^R_1(-, f):\Tor^R_1(-, M)\rt\Tor^R_1(-, N)$ is zero, or equivalently, the pullback of any short exact sequence along $f$ is pure exact.
+Precisely, a morphism $f: M\rt N$ of left $R$-modules is called a phantom morphism, if the natural transformation $\Tor^R_1(-, f):\Tor^R_1(-, M)\rt\Tor^R_1(-, N)$ is zero, or equivalently, the pullback of any short exact sequence along $f$ is pure exact.
 Similarly, a morphism $g:M\rt N$ of left $R$-modules is said to be an $\Ext$-phantom morphism \cite{hext}, if the induced morphism $\Ext^1_R(B, g):\Ext^1_R(B,M)\rt\Ext^1_R(B,N)$ is 0, for every finitely presented left $R$-module $B$.
-For any integer $n\geq 1$, the concepts of $n$-phantom morphism and $n$-$\Ext$-phantom morphisms, which are higher dimensional generalization of phantom morphisms and $\Ext$-phantom morphisms, respectively, have been introduced and studied by Mao \cite{mao, mao1}. \end{s}
+For any integer $n\geq 1$, the concepts of $n$-phantom morphism and $n$-$\Ext$-phantom morphisms, which are higher dimensional generalizations of phantom morphisms and $\Ext$-phantom morphisms, respectively, have been introduced and studied by Mao \cite{mao, mao1}. \end{s}